Accounts & passwords

 Getting a user account

-To get an SCS user account, print out and fill out an SCS account application [ PDF].
-Your account must be sponsored and signed by an SCS Faculty or senior staff member.
+To get an SCS user account, print out and fill out an SCS account application (form download links found below).

 All SCS Masters and PhD students should contact their program coordinator in order to obtain an SCS account.